School of Accountancy

 The accounting profession may be divided into the following two major segments.

 Specialties in this area include auditing, tax, and management advisory services.
 Some of the larger firms have reorganized these activities along industry lines.
 Students entering public accounting should prepare to become a Certified Public Accountant (CPA).
 Many students who graduate with an accounting degree are employed by national or international CPA firms, or by local CPA accounting firms.
 Some open their own independent practices after they become certified.

 Accounting positions in industry are available in firms engaged in manufacturing, wholesaling, retailing, banking, transportation, insurance, and real estate, as well as in hotels, entertainment enterprises, and restaurants.
 Positions in these organizations can be found in the areas of financial accounting, managerial accounting, internal auditing, tax accounting, and accounting information systems.
 Graduates also find employment as accountants in various branches of federal, state, or local governments or in not-for-profit organizations.

 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.

 In addition to the Shidler College of Business graduate admission requirements, students without an undergraduate degree in accounting are required to complete the following undergraduate deficiencies in accounting: ACC 201 and 202 prior to admission to the MAcc program, and ACC 321, 323, 401, 409, and 418 prior to graduation.

 The MAcc degree requires 30 credits (10 courses)

 Elective Accounting courses, three of the following (9 credits)

-Students can take any 400-600 level Accounting course except those used to fulfill deficiency or core requirements.
+Students can take any 400-600 level accounting course except ACC 460 and those courses used to fulfill deficiency or core requirements.
 No more than two elective courses may be from the 400-level.
 The following tracks are recommended: